This blog has been updated to reflect the most recent statistics as of November 2023

 The graph is especially revealing.

-Downloads form a bell curve scrunched toward the failure side of things, revealing that most apps do fail.
+Downloads form a bell curve scrunched toward the failure side of things, revealing that by this metric, most apps do fail.

 After removing most consumer apps that never get enough downloads, we accounted for user retention.